xavierdpt/xavierdpt.github.io/ocaml/devhome/lessons/1b82e9253896bd5c867a1a9b5ead1e2e/Readme.md

 # Anonymous functions

-We used a function named `identity` for `bscanf`, but we don't need to give such a function a name.
+We used a function named `identity` for `scanf`, but we don't need to give such a function a name.

 Here, we replace it with an anonymous function, using the `fun` keyword.